 To participate in these types of investments, as well as others that choose not to adhere to the Securities and Exchange Commission (SEC) registration requirements, you'll need to be an accredited investor.
 And specific guidelines separate accredited investors from the general investing public.

 What is an accredited investor?

-Are you an accredited investor?
+How to become an accredited investor?

 How do you register as an accredited investor?

-Why does it matter?
+Why does it matter if you're accredited?

 Why does the SEC care if you're accredited?
 Why can't just anyone participate in a hedge fund or private-equity investment opportunity?